-Activity Time Notes Selection of project and Weeks 1 to 7 of the Spring Students should be academic/industrial approval semester prior to qualification considering suitable areas of to advance to project phase, research for some time prior to (i.e., the Spring semester of embarking on the project.
-This the year in which you expect activity should include initial to achieve the 120 credits approaches to potential necessary to proceed to the academic and industrial project phase.) supervisors, to assess the viability of potential topics.
-Start of dissertation phase One year before the submission deadline.
-Academic progress meetings Monthly with academic Meetings may be more supervisor. frequent in the early stages of the project, and again as it is D 0 1: 1 : 1 : 1 nearing completion.
+Activity Time Notes Selection of project and Weeks 4 to 11 of the Spring Students should be academic/industrial approval semester prior to qualification considering suitable areas of to advance to project phase. research for some time prior to (i.e. from February of the year embarking on the project.
+This in which you expect to achieve activity should include initial the 120 credits necessary to approaches to potential proceed to the project phase.) academic and industrial supervisors, to assess the viability of potential topics.
+Production and acceptance of June of the year in which you See Section 9. project specification document proceed to the project phase.
+Academic progress meetings Monthly with academic Meetings may be more supervisor. frequent in the early stages of the project, and again as it is nearing completion.
 Draft dissertation to academic As agreed.
-Students will find it supervisor advantageous to present written material in stages Submission of dissertation Discontation started July 2022. throughout the study.
-Submission of dissertation Dissertation started July 2022: 11 th September 2023 11 September 2023 Notification of result January 2024 (September Notification will be on the Notification of result 2023 submission) basis of Examining Board 2023 submission) recommendations only and will be subject to confirmation by the University.
-Graduation Celebration Event Normally the July following the notification of the result.
-I I
+Students will find it supervisor advantageous to present written material in stages throughout the study.
+Dissertation submitted before December 18 th 2011 Deadline for attendance at the deadline graduation celebration event in July 2012 Dissertation submitted 30 September 2012 Attendance at the graduation according to deadline celebration event in July 2013

+Activity Time Notes

+Project demonstration Within two weeks of To be arranged between

+submission student and supervisor

+Notification of award April 2011 (December Notification will be on the

+submission) basis of Examining Board

+December 2011 (September recommendations only, and

+submission) will be subject to confirmation

+by the University.

+Graduation Celebration Event Normally the July following

+the notification of the award.

-2.2 Full-time Students on One-Year Masters Programmes
+2.2 Full-time Students